INFORMSJoC/2022.0387/README.md

     ./PrepareInput 0 4 1 1000 data/epa-http.txt jobs 10 > jobs-human-readable

 The `jobs` file can be used as input for running YDS and qOA, which are explained in the Running Algorithms section.
-To generate predictions for jobs, which are crucial for running our algorithm, use the [generate_precition](src/generate_prediction.cpp) code with the following commands:
+To generate predictions for jobs, which are crucial for running our algorithm, use the [generate_precition](src/generate_prediction.cpp) script.
+The [generate_precition](src/generate_prediction.cpp) script takes the argument `<stddev>`, which is the standard deviation of the normal distribution used to generate predictions.
+In our paper, we set `stddev={0.01, 0.05, 0.1}`.

     g++ src/generate_prediction.cpp -o generate_prediction
-    ./generate_prediction mu lambda stddev < jobs-human-readable > jobs-with-prediction
+    ./generate_prediction <stddev> < jobs-human-readable > jobs-with-prediction

 ## Running Algorithms